emer/axon/RL.md

 	// RSalienceAChLayer reads Max layer activity from specified source layer(s)
 	// and optionally the global Context.NeuroMod.Rew or RewPred state variables,
-	// and updates the global ACh = Max of all as the positively-rectified,
+	// and updates the global ACh = Max of all as the positively rectified,
 	// non-prediction-discounted reward salience signal.
 	// Acetylcholine (ACh) is known to represent these values.
 	RSalienceAChLayer